Cees Nooteboom – 533 – een dagenboek

 Avoiding failure leads to success.
 The winner is usually the one who makes the least mistakes.
 This is true in investing, extreme skiing, business, flying, and many other fields.
 Win by not losing.

-Most of eating healthy is just avoiding bad food.
+Most of eating healthy means just avoiding lousy food.
 Most of being right is just not being wrong.
 To have good people in your life, just cut out the bad ones.

 Make a million mistakes.